 In June 2018 we announced an update of our Anchor connectors.
-Customers with earlier versions of our Anchors may be eligible for a free Anchor Update Kit.
+Customers who purchased Peak Design straps in 2017-2018 may be eligible for a free Anchor Update Kit.
 Read on for details.

 What are Anchors?

 They're the little connectors that come with all Peak Design camera straps.

 This is actually the 4th time we've updated our Anchors, meaning that our new Anchors are actually version 4 (or V4).
 We began making V3 Anchors in August 2017, which featured a thinner cord that could fit directly in smaller camera eyelets.
 In Spring 2018 we got a few reports (7 total) of V3 Anchors prematurely wearing out and failing.
 To put things in perspective, we've sold over 1 million V3 Anchors, so the observed failure rate is 7 in 1,000,000 (or 1 in every 17,000 users).
 Though small, this failure rate is unacceptable for us and hence we're updating our Anchors to prevent this issue from happening to anybody else.

 How do I get updated Anchors?

 To request an Anchor Update Kit, or to determine if you are eligible for an Anchor Update Kit, take our Anchor Update Survey.

 To be eligible for an Anchor Update Kit, you must meet all of the following criteria:

 - You own a PD strap that was purchased on or after August 25, 2017

 - You own one or more V1 or V3 Anchors (see diagram below)